 |7||Jhinu – Nayapul – Pokhara or Kathmandu|

-Among many reasons to the question of why choose ABC Trek, one of the accountable factors for the adventure lovers to go for is the cost.
+Among many reasons for the question of why choose ABC Trek, one of the accountable factors for adventure lovers to go for is the cost.

-ABC trek is reasonable and every penny of yours will worth the episodes.
-Your total Annapurna base camp trek price will range around $900 -- $1500.
+ABC trek is reasonable and every penny of yours will be worth the episodes.
+Your total Annapurna base camp trek price will range around $900 – $1500.
 The price fluctuates in peak seasons.

 Annapurna base camp trek 7 days cost is comparatively cheaper than 10 days.
 The pay for the guides and porters may range from $20 to $30 per day.